ranjithakalur/influx/README.md

 # JsGame
-js game
-run index.html in the browser.
+run level1.html or level2.html in the browser.